A chiseling algorithm for low-rank Grassmann decomposition of skew-symmetric tensors: An algorithm for Grassmann decomposition

 \subsection{Reduction to concise spaces}

 As in \cref{sec_dleto}, the main strategy applies to tensors that are \emph{concise}, i.e., tensors whose components of the multilinear rank coincide with the dimension of the corresponding vector space.
-We show in this subsection that a Grassmann decomposition of a nonconcise tensor $\tensor{T}$ can be obtained from a Grassmann decomposition of the \emph{Tucker compression} \cite{Tucker1966} of $\tensor{T}$ to a concise tensor space.
+We show in this subsection that a Grassmann decomposition of a nonconcise tensor $\tensor{T}$ can be obtained from a Grassmann decomposition of the \emph{Tucker compression} \citep{Tucker1966} of $\tensor{T}$ to a concise tensor space.

-First, I present two results about flattenings and the generic multilinear rank of skew-symmetric tensors, which are certainly known to the experts even though I could not locate a precise reference in the literature.
-Flattenings of skew-symmetric tensors can be characterized as follows.\footnote{The proofs of the basic results in this subsection are presented in \cref{app_technical}.}
+First, two results about flattenings and the generic multilinear rank of skew-symmetric tensors are presented, which are certainly known to the experts even though I could not locate a precise reference in the literature.
+Some explicit results on the multilinear rank of skew-symmetric tensor are presented in \cite[Section 2]{BK2017}.
+Flattenings of skew-symmetric tensors can be characterized as follows.